 The streamlined recertification began in 2015.
 The OHA recertified one third of all residents and participants in FY2015, one-third in FY2016, and the last one-third in 2017.
-In 2018, the OHA will recertify another one-third of its residents and participants.
-Thereafter, the OHA proposes to implement this activity by recertifying one third (1/3) of its full population each year.
+In 2018, the OHA recertified another one-third of its residents and participants.
+Thereafter, the OHA will continue implementing this activity by recertifying one third (1/3) of its full population each year.